Norden station (Germany)

 Norden is a railway station located in Norden in East Frisia, Lower Saxony, Germany.
 It is a junction station situated on the Emsland Railway line (Rheine - Norddeich), with train services provided by Deutsche Bahn, and the historic Ostfriesische Küstenbahn (lit.
 'East Frisian Coastal Railway').
 The latter is operated by a heritage train on Sundays from June to October.

 Train services

-The station is served by the following service(s):